 What special precautions should I follow?

 - tell your doctor and pharmacist if you are allergic to loteprednol, any other medications, or any of the ingredients in loteprednol eye drops, gel, or ointment.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you currently have any type of eye infection.
 Your doctor may tell you not to use ophthalmic loteprednol.

 - tell your doctor if you have or have ever had glaucoma (condition in which increased pressure in the eye can lead to gradual loss of vision), any other eye disease, or herpes simplex virus (a virus that causes sores to form on the face, lips, genitals, and rectum and can also cause eye infections.)

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
-If you become pregnant while using loteprednol eye drops, call your doctor.
+If you become pregnant while using ophthalmic loteprednol, call your doctor.